ShanonPearce/ASH-Toolset/README.md

 ## Features <a name="Features"></a>
 - **Headphone Correction** — Generate Headphone correction filters (HpCFs) in WAV format for IR convolution or configurations for graphic equalisers
-- **Binaural Room Simulation** —  Generate customised Binaural Room Impulse Responses (BRIRs) in WAV format for IR convolution
+- **Binaural Room Simulation** —  Generate customised Binaural Room Impulse Responses (BRIRs) in WAV format for IR convolution or SOFA format.
-- **Equalizer APO Compatibility** —  Generates configuration files to load HpCFs and BRIRs in Equalizer APO, an audio processing object for windows.
+- **Equalizer APO Integration** —  Auto configures Equalizer APO to apply created filters and perform headphone correction and binaural room simulation.
 - **HeSuVi Compatibility** —  Generates BRIRs and HpCFs in formats compatible with HeSuVi, a headphone surround virtualization tool for Equalizer APO.

 ## Background <a name="Background"></a>